 We recommend: Bonn Regio Welcome Card

 This card offers you a good-value and convenient way to see a great number of attractive places in Bonn and its environs.
-It includes free entry to over 20 museums and reduced rates for sights as well as for leisure and wellness activities.
+It includes free entry to many museums and reduced rates for sights as well as for leisure and wellness activities.
 Free public transport to all WelcomeCard attractions is also included.

 The Bonn Regio Welcome Card is on sale at Bonn-Information as well as in many Hotels and can also be ordered online.